whatmakeart/whatmakeart.github.io/content/courses/time-based-strategies/2024-fall/11-time-based-synthesis/11-05-time-based-synthesis-assignment.md

 3. Chroma keying and abstract visual effects in After Effects.
 4. Motion and camera tracking in After Effects and Blender.
 5. Basic 3D modeling and rendering in Blender.
-6. Projection mapping with MadMapper and Isadora.
+6. Projection mapping with MadMapper or Touch Designer.
+7. Interactive projection / media with Touch Designer.
-7. Synchronizing music with video.
+8. Synchronizing music with video.
-8. 3D modeling for 3D printing.
+9. 3D modeling for 3D printing.
-9. Creating parametric models in Fusion 360 for laser cutting.
+10. Creating parametric models in Fusion 360 for laser cutting.
-10. Kinetic sound installations using synchronous motors.
+11. Kinetic sound installations using synchronous motors.
+12. Multi-channel audio with more than 2 channels.

 ## Creative Prompts (Choose 1 or create your own):